543x/GoogleCloud/docs/Cloud/Insomnia API Client.md

 ## Contributing

-Please read through our [contributing guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
+Please read through our [contributing guidelines] and [code of conduct].
 Included are directions for opening issues, coding standards, and notes on development.

 ## Documentation